Jnoon36/physics/README.md

 c++.

-I will also be uploading work from my own research, including the work I did to solve the problem that is explained in more detail in my most recent publication: [I'm an inline-style link](https://arxiv.org/abs/1901.00074)
+I will also be uploading work from my own research, including the work I did to solve the problem that is explained in more detail in my most recent publication: [Relativistic Description of Confined Hydrogen-Like Atoms](https://arxiv.org/abs/1901.00074)